AndyLab9596/elotus-movie/README.md

 Here's a walkthrough of implemented user stories:

-> I also deployed this project on vercel so you can browse it more easily https://elotus-movie.vercel.app/
+> I also deployed this project on vercel so you can browse it more easier https://elotus-movie.vercel.app/

 > In case the GIF file doesn't work, here is a google drive contains a video of a walkthrough of implemented user stories: